-- Faculty members must notify a sponsorship organization of any planned grant proposal activity by completing the Norwich University Grants Checklist.
+- Faculty members must notify a sponsorship organization of any planned grant proposal activity by completing the Norwich University Grants Checklist (PDF).
 The purpose of this form is to ensure that the University is aware of each proposed grant activity, needed resources are available to administer the activity, and associated institutional compliance and financial requirements are met.
 Use of the form also reduces the possibility of the submission of competing proposals to the same agency.
 Grant seekers are encouraged to submit this form at least one month prior to the funding deadline.

 - Any commitment of University resources for matching funds, time and effort of personnel, facilities, equipment, etc., must be approved by: the SVPAA, dean, and department chair (for OAR); the Vice President, Development and Alumni Relations (for DAR); or the Vice President, Office of Strategic Partnerships (for OSP).
 All grant applications must be signed by the President, SVPAA, or an authorized representative associated with the sponsorship organization, a requirement for most funding agencies.
 Even if an executive signature is not required, a letter of support signed by an appropriate official demonstrates the University’s commitment to the proposal.

 - The sponsorship organization will provide the following support services for granting efforts:

 - a checklist and timeline for proposal preparation

 - liaison with granting agencies

 - billing and post-award management

 - intellectual property management